-- There is NO danger in the process.
+- There is NO danger in the sewer safety testing process.
 The simulated smoke will not cause a fire or explosion.

-- St. Paul Police and Fire Departments have been notified of the sewer safety testing.
+- St. Paul Police and Fire Departments will be notified of the sewer safety testing.

 - Simulated smoke is not harmful to your health, but may cause some coughing.
 Smoke irritation is temporary and should disappear after exposure has ceased.
 If you do encounter the simulated smoke – avoid unnecessary exposure to it.

-- If there is an individual in your building, business, or residence who has respiratory problems and/or mobility limitations please contact us at 651-238-0572, before June 1, 2017.
+- If there is an individual in your building, business, or residence who has respiratory problems and/or mobility limitations please contact the City's contract at 651-219-4231.

-- A copy of Material Safety Data Sheet (MSDS) for the simulated smoke can be found at www.stpaul.gov/sewertesting
+- A copy of Material Safety Data Sheet (MSDS) for the simulated smoke.

 For further information on the LiquiSmoke product used in testing our sewers, as well as material testing results regarding exposure and health please visit: